Advanced Care for Prostate Cancer

 - High resolution real-time imaging provides precise targeting of cancer cells.

 - Treatment can be performed in as few as five sessions and each session takes 15 minutes.
 Cyberknife® takes 45 minutes.

-- Cyberknife® cannot “see” the prostate.
-To compensate for this shortcoming, metallic markers must be implanted into the prostate transrectally prior to the procedure.
-This procedure isn’t necessary with TrueBeam®.
+- Varian TrueBeam® detects cancer cells without metallic markers or trackers inserted into the treatment area.
+Cyberknife® cannot “see” the prostate and metallic markers must be implanted into the prostate transrectally prior to the procedure.

 Varian TrueBeam® is offered at Good Samaritan Hospital (West Islip, NY) and St. Francis Hospital & Heart Center® (Roslyn, NY).

 Our Team and Approach

 Catholic Health's prostate cancer specialists work closely with you to create customized treatment plans upon diagnosis.
 Our multidisciplinary approach gives you access to a team of expert specialists, including board-certified oncologists, urologists and surgeons as well as registered nurse navigators and infusion/chemotherapy nurses.